Don’t overlook the Waccamaw River fall bass bite

 “I like finding a treetop or some structure in 3- to 4-foot water in the creeks.
 Bass will be hanging in these structures looking to ambush passing baitfish,” she said.

-According to Rabon, the bass are less selective in these creeks off the river in fall, and a reaction bait can allow anglers to cover water and get some quick action.
+According to Rabon, the bass are less selective in these creeks off the river in fall.
+Reaction baits allow anglers to cover water and get some quick action.

 “I like reaction baits or anything that rattles, vibrates or flashes and gets their attention,” she said.
 “Bass aren’t afraid to chase a lure this time of year.
 I love using a buzzbait or any type of topwater bait early and then switch to a spinnerbait or some type of soft plastic.”

-The bass can be aggressive in fall conditions and a large collection of lures can put these fish in the boat this time of year.
+The bass hit aggressively in fall conditions.
+And a large collection of lures can put these fish in the boat this time of year.

-Even though the deer rut is approaching and the spots are beginning to bite at the beach this month, a trip to the Waccamaw River is surely not to be missed if big bass are on the hit list.
+The deer rut is approaching and the spots are beginning to bite at the beach this month.
+But a trip to the Waccamaw River is surely not to be missed if big bass are on the hit list.

 JOIN THE CLUB, get unlimited access for $2.99/month